 All those selected for hire must have an up-to-date online application on file on the Colgate Careers site

 .
-All hires should be coordinated with the human resources department.
+All hires should be coordinated with the human resources department before any offer of employment is made.

 Preference for summer hires